Guide to Visiting Serengeti National Park – All You Need To Know

 What Other Wildlife Can I Expect To See?

 Serengeti offers exceptional carnivore viewing.
-In some areas, it’s not unusual to encounter lions three or four times over the course of a game drive.
+In some areas, it’s not unusual to encounter lions three or four times during a game drive.
 Over a few days in the park, you’re also likely to see cheetah, leopard, spotted hyena, black-backed jackal and possibly bat-eared fox and serval.
 Other common wildlife includes elephant, buffalo, giraffe, zebra, warthog, Thomson’s gazelle, Grant’s gazelle, impala and eland.
 Black rhinos are largely confined to the Moru Kopjes (in the south of the park) and seldom encountered; they are more often seen in Ngorongoro Crater or Mkomazi National Park.
 An isolated population of patas monkey inhabits the Western Corridor, along with the striking black-and-white colobus monkey.

 The Serengeti is an exceptional bird-watching destination with more than 500 species recorded.
 Three very localized Tanzanian endemics, namely grey-breasted spurfowl, Fischer’s lovebird and rufous-tailed weaver, are quite common in the Southern Serengeti.
-Bids of prey are well represented throughout the park, and it’s a prime location for large ground dwellers such as common ostrich, secretary bird, southern ground hornbill and kori bustard.
+Birds of prey are well represented throughout the park, and it’s a prime location for large ground dwellers such as common ostrich, secretary bird, southern ground hornbill and kori bustard.

 How Do I Get to Serengeti National Park?

-Group of travelers disembarking a small plane at the Kogatende airstrip
+Group of travelers disembarking a small plane at the Kogatende Airstrip

-The main starting point for Serengeti safaris is Arusha, a pleasant green city nicknamed the safari capital of Tanzania.
+The main starting point for Serengeti safaris is Arusha, a pleasant green city known as the safari capital of Tanzania.
 Overseas visitors usually fly into Kilimanjaro International Airport (JRO), 50km/31mi east of Arusha, then join an organized road or fly-in safari.
 Self-drive is also possible with a solid 4x4 vehicle and suitable experience.

 The drive from Arusha to Serengeti’s Naabi Hill Gate breaks down into two parts.
-The 150km/93mi surfaced road between Arusha and Ngorongoro Conservation Area typically takes three to four hours, with the option of overnight stops to visit Tarangire and/or Lake Manyara National Parks.
+The 150km/93mi surfaced road between Arusha and the Ngorongoro Conservation Area typically takes three to four hours, with the option of overnight stops to visit Tarangire and/or Lake Manyara National Parks.
 The 100km/62mi stretch from Ngorongoro to Naabi Hill is unsurfaced and heavily corrugated; you might get through in four hours but it will probably seem longer.

 Can Serengeti National Park Be Combined With Other Parks?